 This time, Hurricane Fiona has caused a power outage for millions across the island.
 The hurricane hit Puerto Rico this weekend as a Category 1 storm with sustained winds of 90 mph, per CNN, and continues to bring a downpour of rain even as it makes its way through the Atlantic and into the Dominican Republic.
 Up to 22 inches of rain has fallen in the island, causing life-threatening floods, and up to 15 inches may still fall even as the hurricane moves away.

 There is currently one known death, according to the New York Times, though it may still be too early to know the full scope of the damage.

 "In many areas that had never seen flooding, there has been an unprecedented accumulation of water," said Governor Pedro Pierluisi.
 "In fact, in many areas it was greater than what we saw during Hurricane Maria."

-Below, we have listed various organizations and fundraisers that are focusing their efforts on recovery and aid for the people of Puerto Rico.
+Below, we have listed organizations and fundraisers that are focusing their efforts on recovery and aid for the people of Puerto Rico.

 World Central Kitchen

 World Central Kitchen works to provide food and meals directly to those suffering from humanitarian or climate crises.
 On Twitter, the organization announced that they currently have teams on the ground in both Puerto Rico and the Dominican Republic "ready to respond however we’re needed."

 As Hurricane Fiona passes through the Caribbean, WCK has teams stationed both in Puerto Rico & the Dominican Republic ready to respond however we’re needed.
 We’re preparing sandwiches 🥪 now to have to distribute as soon as the storm passes—we’ll share more updates soon. pic.twitter.com/xzAhwXQYdn

 — World Central Kitchen (@WCKitchen) September 18, 2022